 RIVERPLANT MUSIC STUDIOS: a fully digital venue located in a beautiful restored plant in Monza (12 km north of Milano).

-All of my recording gear is at disposal for recording in these two venues or anywhere else.
+All of my recording gear is at disposal for recording anywhere in the world.

 I DO NOT require that if I record something I will have to mix it.
 I am totally happy with being the recording engineer in your project and have you or others mix it.